my89/imSitu/README.md

 # imSitu
-Suport, annotation, and evaluation files for the imSitu dataset.
+Suport, annotation, evaluation, and baseline files for the imSitu dataset.

 If you use the imSitu dataset in your research, please cite our CVPR '16 paper: